 This post contains affiliate links.
 Click here to read my affiliate policy.

-Made with canned salmon, coconut flour, lemon pepper and dill, this keto paleo Salmon cakes recipe is hit!
+Made with canned salmon, coconut flour, lemon pepper and dill, this Keto Salmon cakes recipe is hit!
 Spritz with lemon or top with your favorite tartar sauce and enjoy!

 Take the word “Couch”.
 Yeah, I know you’re thinking I’m talking about a sofa but in Portland there is a street that bears this name and it’s pronounced “coo uch”.